Cam Taylor-Britt: 2023

-He entered training camp slated as the No. 1 starting cornerback under defensive coordinator Lou Anarumo.
+Taylor-Britt entered training camp slated as the No. 1 starting cornerback under defensive coordinator Lou Anarumo.
 Head coach Zac Taylor named him and Chidobe Awuzie the starting cornerbacks to begin the season.

 On October 8, 2023, Taylor-Britt made one solo tackle, two pass deflections, and had his first career pick-six after intercepting a pass thrown by Joshua Dobbs to wide receiver Zach Pascal and returned it for an 11–yard touchdown during the second quarter of a 34–20 victory at the Arizona Cardinals.
 The following week, he recorded seven solo tackles, set a season-high with three pass deflections, and intercepted a pass by Geno Smith to wide receiver D. K. Metcalf as the Bengals defeated the Seattle Seahawks 17–13 in Week 6.
-On November 12, 2023, Taylor-Britt set a season-high with nine combined tackles (seven solo), had two pass deflections, and intercepted a pass attempt thrown by C. J. Stroud to wide receiver Tank Dell during a 30–27 loss against the Houston Texans.
+On November 12, 2023, Taylor-Britt had nine total tackles (seven solo), had two pass deflections, and intercepted a pass attempt thrown by C. J. Stroud to wide receiver Tank Dell during a 30–27 loss against the Houston Texans.
 On November 16, 2023, Taylor-Britt made one solo tackle and a pass deflection before exiting during the second quarter of the Bengals' 20–34 loss at the Baltimore Ravens after injuring his quadriceps.
 On December 4, 2023, the Bengals officially placed Taylor-Britt on injured reserve after he aggravated his quadriceps injury during practice.
 On December 29, 2023, the Bengals activated him from injured reserve and added him back to the active roster after he missed five games (Weeks 12–16).
 He finished the 2023 NFL season with a total of 50 combined tackles (40 solo), 11 passes defended, a career-high four interceptions, and scored one touchdown in 12 games and 12 starts.
 He received an overall grade of 64.5 from Pro Football Focus in 2023.

 2024

-He returned as the de facto No. 1 starting cornerback and was paired with Daxton Hill, following the departure of Chidobe Awuzie.
+Taylor-Britt returned as the de facto No. 1 starting cornerback and was paired with Daxton Hill, following the departure of Chidobe Awuzie.
 In Week 8, he set a season-high with nine combined tackles (seven solo) and had one pass deflection during a 17–37 loss at the Philadelphia Eagles.
 On December 1, 2024, Taylor-Britt made seven combined tackles (four solo), one pass deflection, and intercepted a pass thrown by Russell Wilson to wide receiver George Pickens and returned it for a 51–yard touchdown as the Bengals lost 38–44 against the Pittsburgh Steelers.
 In Week 15, Taylor-Britt had six solo tackles, tied his season-high with two pass deflections, and intercepted a pass attempt by Will Levis to wide receiver Tyler Boyd during a 37–27 victory at the Tennessee Titans.
-He started all 17 games for the first time in his first career and had a career-high 77 combined tackles (58 solo), a career-high 16 pass deflections, three interceptions, scored one touchdown, and was credited with half a sack.
+He started all 17 games for the first time in his first career and had a career-high 77 combined tackles (58 solo), 16 pass deflections, three interceptions, scored one touchdown, and was credited with half a sack.
 He received an overall grade of 63.6 from Pro Football Focus in 2024, which ranked 96th amongst 222 qualifying cornerbacks.